ethereum-attestation-service/eas-docs-site/docs/learn/faqs.md

 <details>
 <summary>How is EAS a public good?</summary>
 EAS is not owned by a centralized business or team.
-Ethereum Attestation Service is a free, permisionless, and open-source project built on Ethereum for the Ethereum community to help the Ethereum ecosystem grow.
+It is an open-source project built on Ethereum for the Ethereum community to help the Ethereum ecosystem grow.
 Anyone can use it for their own use cases and contribute to the growth and adoption of EAS.
 </details>

  <details>
  <summary>How is EAS different from existing DIDs, verifiable credentials, and claim protocols?</summary>
-EAS does not pressupose anything, is permissionless, and composable.
+EAS is permissionless and composable, and does not pressupose anything.

-Existing DIDs, verifiable credentials, and claim protocols are just attestations built for specific use cases and communities.
+Existing DIDs, verifiable credentials, and claim protocols are attestations built for specific use cases and communities.
 EAS serves as the base registry for these attestation providers to help make the ecosystem more composable and interoperable.

-- EAS is does not define which schemas are best for the specific use case.
+- EAS does not define which schemas are best for a specific use case.
-- EAS is completely open-source and not walled-off by centralized teams.
+- EAS is completely open-source and not controlled by centralized teams.
-- EAS is a base layer you can build & integrate DIDs, credentials, claims, proofs and more on top of.
+- EAS is a base layer that can be used to build and integrate DIDs, credentials, claims, proofs, and more.
-- EAS is an agreed upon format and standard to attest about anything.
+- EAS is an agreed upon format and standard for attesting about anything.
+- EAS is tokenless.

 </details>